alulujasmine/lujia/index.md

 # Welcome to Jia Lu's HomePage!　欢迎来到路佳的个人主页！

 I am a graduate student majored in astrophysics.
+And this is the latest version of [my CV](https://www.overleaf.com/project/5fba014f8fe57d01cd132ec7).

 I plan to share some of my feelings and experience during my research and some popular science articles and scientific fiction stories (Coming soon!) by myself here.